aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 === Implicit

-A key insight from the study of natural language, is that people almost never use explicit references (proper nouns, IDs, numbers...) when talking about individual entities; they instead make use of the "type" of these individual entities (common nouns) leveraging the indexicality of language within a given context.
-For instance, if a person refers to "the cat" when they're at home, versus when they're visiting a zoo, they may be referring to two very different individuals (a house cat vs a mountain lion, for example).
-But the phrase they may decide to use in both cases is the same: "the cat".

-A noun phrase, as we only know too well, may be made arbitrarily long and arbitrarily precise (and thus exclude an arbitrarily large set of individual entities in a context) through the usage of modifiers such as: adjectives, relative clauses and ordinal numbers: "the cat", "the agile calico cat", "the first agile calico cat which leaped on top of the desk holding a fresh kill in its fangs".

-A noun phrase may also refer to multiple entities at once: "the two cats", "the three ocelots", "the 44 caracals".

 To support this kind of flexibility with implicit references, we have defined the "Implicit" AST type.
 An "Implicit" AST has: a head (usually a common noun), a relative clause (which can accept an arbitrarily complex SimpleSentence, or the trivial value of "true"), a cardinality (how many) and an ordinality (a function of the point in time an individual thing was last mentioned).